D-REX: Dialogue Relation Extraction with Explanations: Experimental Evaluation

-In Table \ref{table:relationextraction}, we compare the previous state-of-the-art in relation extraction on dialogRE, \rank\textsubscript{BERT} \cite{yu-etal-2020-dialogue} with the methods presented in this paper.
-First, we see that even though \textbf{\drex}\;is designed to introduce human-understandable explanations, it still has modest improvements over \rank\textsubscript{BERT}, which focuses on relation extraction, while \joint\;has no significant improvement.
-Finally, we see a five point absolute improvement in F1 from the baseline model when using RoBERTa, and an additional three point improvement when using \drex.
-Note that there is less than a single point difference between \rank\textsubscript{BERT} and \drex\textsubscript{BERT}, but more than three times as large an improvement when using RoBERTa.
-We hypothesize that this improvement is due to a better performing ranking model allowing for \drex\;to make better use of training examples.
+First, we see that even though \drex\;is designed to introduce human-understandable explanations, it still has modest improvements over \rank\textsubscript{BERT}, which focuses on RE, while \joint\;has no significant improvement.
+Next, we see a five point absolute improvement in F1 from the baseline model when using RoBERTa.
+The trend from BERT to RoBERTa is similar to results found by \citet{lee-choi-2021-graph}, where changing from a BERT\textsubscript{base} model to RoBERTa\textsubscript{Large}(not shown here) improved their model performance significantly.
+Additionally, we see a 3 point improvement from \rank\;to \drex\;when using RoBERTa (compared to 0.7 for BERT), which we believe is due to the better performing ranking model, which allows for \drex\;to rely more on the input explanations.
+Finally, we see that by using GNNs, and task-specific dialogue representations, all three GNN-based methods can improve over the general BERT-based methods.